 For inspection companies and certification bodies

-Commodity Plus is building a certified inspector network across African commodity corridors.
+Commodity Plus operates a certified inspector network across African commodity corridors.
 Professional inspection companies with trained graders and geographic coverage can apply to join.
-Assignments are routed automatically.
-Certificates are digital, immutable, and permanently stored.
+Assignments are routed to the nearest qualified inspector.
+Certificates are stored in a permanent, auditable record.

 Digital inspection workflow

 Commodity-specific checklists.
 GPS-tagged evidence.
-Certificates that can't be altered.
+Immutable certificates.

 Performance visibility